 - You may postpone distributions from the Roth 403(b) SRA and Roth 457(b) indefinitely during your lifetime (requires rollover to a Roth IRA) and even pass assets tax-free to heirs.

-- Once you make an election to make a contribution as after-tax Roth is irrevocable.
+- Once you make an election to make a contribution as after-tax Roth it is irrevocable.
 You may change future contributions to be tax-deferred but once the election has been made to designate a contribution as after-tax Roth you cannot change it to tax-deferred retroactively.

 After-Tax Roth vs. Tax-Deferred